fossasia/eventyay-tickets/doc/administrator/installation.rst

 Step 0: Prerequisites
 ---------------------

 Please set up the following systems beforehand.
-We can't go into their use and configuration here, but please have a look at the linked pages.
+We can’t go into their use and configuration here, but please have a look at the linked pages.

 * **Python 3.9 or newer**
 * An SMTP server to send out mails
 * An HTTP reverse proxy like `nginx`_ to allow HTTPS connections
 * A database server: `MySQL`_ 8+, MariaDB 10.4+ or `PostgreSQL`_ 12+, or SQLite
-  3. Given the choice, we'd recommend to use PostgreSQL.
+  3. Given the choice, we’d recommend to use PostgreSQL.
 * A `redis`_ server, if you want to use pretalx with an asynchronous task runner or improved caching.
 * `nodejs`_ and npm (usually bundled with nodejs).
-You'll need a `supported version of nodejs`_.
+You’ll need a `supported version of nodejs`_.

 .. highlight:: console